instefa/mail.ru-uploader/README.md

 On Windows NT systems you could also use pre-built version of the uploader with no prerequisities at all.
 Just run the executable by double clicking it or from command line.

+Please make sure that your have read/write permissions to the module's root folder, the upload/uploaded folders and the cloud

 ### Installing and Using

 No installation is necessary.